TOPIC : Microorganism communities for plastics bio-degradation (RIA)

 - create high value products and valorise mixed plastic waste.

 This topic is part of the EU-China flagship initiative on Biotechnology for Environment and Human Health, which will promote substantial coordinated and balanced research and Innovation cooperation between the EU and China.
-China-based participants have the possibility to apply for funding under the Chinese co-funding mechanism and other Chinese sources.
+China-based legal entities have to apply for funding under the Chinese co-funding mechanism with the National Natural Science Foundation of China (NSFC).

 Activities should start at TRL 3 and achieve TRL 5 at the end of the project.